Columbia, SC Workers’ Compensation Law Firm

 Car Accidents: Commercial truck drivers, delivery drivers, and others who drive as part of their job, may be entitled to compensation if they are injured in a car accident during the course of their employment.

 Construction Accidents: The combination of heavy equipment, hazardous materials, and working from heights makes construction work inherently dangerous.
 Some construction related accidents are relatively minor, but others can be fatal.
 Construction workers should always wear appropriate safety gear to avoid serious injury.
-Crane accidents, scaffold accidents, ladder accidents, and forklift accidents happen every day because employers cut corners when it comes to employing Occupational Safety and Heath Administration (OSHA) mandated safety measures.
+Crane accidents, scaffold accidents, ladder accidents, and forklift accidents happen every day because employers cut corners when it comes to employing Occupational Safety and Health Administration (OSHA) mandated safety measures.

 Crane Accidents: Cranes are a common piece of equipment not only used on construction sites, but also in manufacturing plants, warehouses, airports, and retail stores.
 Crane accidents are extremely serious because workers can fall from great heights or objects can fall from the crane onto workers below.